vmware-tanzu/secrets-manager/README.md

 **VMware Secrets Manager** is under dynamic and progressive development.

-The code we’ve officially signed and released maintains a high standard of stability and dependability.
-However, we do encourage it to be used in a production environment (*at your own risk—[see LICENSE](LICENSE)*).
+The code we've officially signed and released maintains a high standard of stability and dependability.
+However, we do encourage it to be used in a production environment (*at your own risk--[see LICENSE](LICENSE)*).

-It’s important to note that, technically speaking, **VMware Secrets Manager** currently holds the status of an *alpha software*.
-This means that as we journey towards our milestone of `v1.0.0`, it's possible for changes to occur—both major and minor.
+It's important to note that, technically speaking, **VMware Secrets Manager** currently holds the status of an *alpha software*.
+This means that as we journey towards our milestone of `v1.0.0`, it's possible for changes to occur--both major and minor.
 While this might mean some aspects are not backward compatible, it's a testament to our unwavering commitment to refining and enhancing **VMware Secrets Manager**.

-In a nutshell, we are ceaselessly pushing the boundaries of what’s possible while ensuring our software stays dependable and effective for production use.
+In a nutshell, we are ceaselessly pushing the boundaries of what's possible while ensuring our software stays dependable and effective for production use.

 ## 🦆🦆🦆 (*Docs*)